 Nowadays there are so many options other than just the 12 Steps.
 Perhaps you have tried to get sober and found that the steps are not for you, or maybe the idea of the program isn’t attractive to you.

 Some people need science instead of faith and that is okay.
-Some people need a more specialized support group because they have co-occurring disorder.
+Some people need a more specialized support groups because they have co-occurring disorder.
 Some people struggle with dependency issues because of their history in active addiction.

 The great news is that there are support groups for all of those needs and they are all free.
 All you need is the desire to be sober and live a life in recovery.

 For those who do not respond well to faith-based support groups can utilize SMART recovery.
 Instead of using the 12-steps, SMART Recovery uses techniques from the CRAFT Program (Community Reinforcement Approach and Family Training).
-SMART recovery tends to lean heavy on accountability.
-Being accountable for your own actions and change self-defeating thinking, emotions, and actions that can encourage a relapse.

 There are Dual Recovery Anonymous (DRA) for dual-diagnoses addicts as well as their family and friends.
 DRA understands that dual-diagnosis individuals need support for their addiction as well as other co-occurring mental health disorders.

 These are just a few examples of the support available to those who want to put their active addiction behind them.